ESPRI-Mod/synda/synda/doc/selection_file_parameter_reference.md

 #### protocol

-http in the only available protocol to download the data.
+http is the only available protocol to download the data.

 Type: string